So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Ever noticed the budget distribution of the country?

 The country’s inflation has been stagnant over the years, unlike the economies of many other developing countries.
 This also proves that the Pakistani economy is not over-immune to the movement of the developed economies.
-A brilliant example of the country’s economy’s adaptability is the steady growth rate of the economy even during the Oil Price War between OPEC and Russians (2013 onwards).
+A brilliant example of the country’s adaptability is the steady growth rate of the economy, even during the oil price war between OPEC and Russia (2013 onwards).

-Pakistan is considered so important globally that it won’t be wrong to say that Businesses throughout the world secretly admire operating in Pakistan.
-The “China Pakistan Economic Corridor” (CPEC) is the most recent example of it.
-The Chinese firms will be investing in more than 46 Billion Dollars within Pakistan, which will surely give a sharp push to the so called lethargic economy.
+Pakistan is considered so important globally that it wouldn’t be wrong to say that Businesses worldwide secretly admire operating in Pakistan.
+The “China-Pakistan Economic Corridor” (CPEC) is the most recent example of it.
+The Chinese firms will be investing more than 46 Billion Dollars in Pakistan, which will surely give a sharp push to the so-called lethargic economy.
 Not only this, but employment would get a go as well.
-The local industry would also boost without a doubt.
-And most importantly, the CPEC would set an example for the whole world by unveiling the true potential and scope of Pakistan’s economy.
+The local industry would also be boosted without a doubt.
+And most importantly, the CPEC would set an example for the world by unveiling the true potential and scope of Pakistan’s economy.

 Read More :